dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week5_AppraiseRisk/Readings/README.md

 Quigley, K., Burns, C., & Stallard, K..
 (2015).
 [Cyber Gurus](CyberGurusLanguage.pdf). _Government Information Quarterly_.
 Volume 32. pp108-117. https://doi.org/10.1016/j.giq.2015.02.001

+The authors perform an analysis of the stylistic choices of publication experts on cyberrisks from main stream media, academic, and technical journals.
+They found that the language has a tendancy to spark dread or uncertainty that plays on the reads emotions.
+For instance, describing cyberrisk as a battlefield and using militaristic imagiary.
+While this sells click through advertising it does not properly frame the discussion.

+Instead, they propose that we position risk for what it actually is... a decision to trade cost for benefit.
+While there are many risks in the world, that are all real possibilities, many are unlikely.
+For instance, a co-worker could come to work and begin shooting everyone.
+Yes, this does happen but the more likely scenario, is that frustrated employees steal and find comparable strategies to "get even."
+If these risks are taken as equivalent probabilities, then significant resources are wasted protecting against the improbable instead of hardening for the more common scenario.

 ## Global Cybersecurity: New Directions in Theory and Methods (2018)

 Tim Stevens.
 [Global Cybersecurity: New Directions in Theory and Methods](GlobalSecurityNewDirection.pdf).
 Politics and Governance.
 2018;6(2):1-4. doi:10.17645/pag.v6i2.1569.